sdsmart/Voyager/README.md

 About This Repo
 ===============

-This project is out-dated and will likely not run due to iOS updates.
+This project is incomplete and out-dated and will likely not run due to iOS updates.

 It may be useful for reference and to showcase swift knowledge.